artificialarea/DSA-Big-O/README.md

 ## 8. An efficient search

 **O(log n).
 Logarithmic time.** Every iteration of the operation of search cuts the array in half, which is a characteristic of logarithmic algorithms.
-Every time you double `n`, the runtime only increase one step.
+Conversely, every time you double `n`, the runtime only increases by one step.

 <br />